humbertoragazzini/the-world-bracelet-championship-ms2/README.md

     - Iphone 12 Pro (IOS) ver.14.6
         - Web Browsers:
             - Zafari: ver.
 14
-            - The game after selecting the jewel gives the lost game message, which is wrong, unfortunately, I have no way to debug the error, because in my economic situation I cannot spend on an iphone, mac, or a subscription to a page such as https://www.browserstack.com/ for the costs that they would generate.
+            - The game after selecting the jewel gives the lost game message, which is wrong, unfortunately, I have no way to debug the error, because in my economic situation I cannot spend on an iphone, mac, or a subscription to a page such as https://www.browserstack.com/ All of these sites only give me between 1 and 5 minutes, so it is impossible to verify what the error is..

 # **Frameworks and Tecnologies**

 - HTML5

 - CSS

+- JS

 - BOOTSTRAP 5 - _[bootstrap](https://getbootstrap.com/)_.